dinoboards/ez80-clang/readme.md

 Your `~/.bashrc` file will be updated to source this file.

-## Building an CP/M eZ80 Application
+## Building a CP/M eZ80 Application

 Once installed, you can use the `ez80-cc` wrapper command to compile, assemble and link an application.